arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 The day after, I took the document copies to the Brindavan Nagar Main Road office and gave it to the assistant.
 "Sir, is in Velachery office.
-I will give it to him when he comes by", he said.
-After some chit-chat, he said, "I don't know when the assessor will come."
+I will give it to him, when he comes by", he said.

-"If you want, I can go and give the documents in Velachery today itself", he hinted.
+After some chit-chat, he hinted, "I don't know when the assessor will come.
+If you want, I can go and give the documents in Velachery today itself."

 I sensed in his voice, the hope of making a few hundred rupees to indulge in his favourite vice.
 I was not going to fall for his sweet talk.
-"Sir, said, he will collect it when he comes by", I replied firmly.
+"Sir said, he will collect it when he comes by", I replied firmly.

-In a few days, he called me with the assessed amount which came out to the same that the clerk mentioned.
-I had not given any bribe amount till now, and the assessor also did not ask anything, but I was able to sense that expectation from both the assessor and the clerk.
+In a few days, the assessor called me with the assessed amount which came out to the same that the clerk mentioned.
+I had not given any bribe amount till now, and the assessor also did not ask anything, but I was able to sense that expectation from the assessor as from the clerk.

 "Your tax will be Rs.
-23,200", the assessor finally called one evening, around a week later. "…bring a DD for the amount tomorrow.", he said.
+23,200", the assessor finally called around a week later, quite late in the evening. "…bring a DD for the amount tomorrow.", he reminded.

 I was thinking through, why he was requiring a DD, when the SOP clearly said that the assessor would raise the notice for tax with the bill number, and we could pay it through a number of channels including, online payment or swipe a card at one of the ward offices.
-The amount that I had to pay was significant and once I gave the DD to the assessor, he had the upper hand.
+The amount that I had to pay was significant and once I gave the DD to the assessor, I was afraid, he would misuse it or delay.

 I asked my mom, if in her experience, giving a DD is a reasonable thing to do at this point.
 She assured me that government officers will not do such things.
 This sounded very naive.
-Then she said, he will write your name and the bill number in the back of the DD and that should ensure that, the DD cannot be misused to pay tax for someone else.
+Then she said, he will write your name and the bill number in the back of the DD and that should ensure that, the DD cannot be misused to pay tax for someone else, using it.
 This sounded like a better advice.

-The assessor could simply raise the bill and say I never gave him the DD, but he could not personally profit from it.
-It would only be a mechanism to spite me.
+Now, the assessor could simply raise the bill and say I never gave him the DD.
+But he could not personally profit from it.
+If he did, it would only be a mechanism to spite me.
 I decided to play along.

-I also decided to take a photo copy and also write my name myself on the back of the DD.
-The next day when I took the DD, I hurried to the corporation office and had forgotten to take a photo copy nor write my details in the back of the DD.
+I also decided to take a photo copy of the DD and also write my name myself on the back of the DD.
+The next day when I took the DD, I hurried to the corporation office and forgot to take a photo copy and also to write my details in the back of the DD.
 How stupid of me.

 The assessor took the DD, wrote my name and phone number in the back and put it